 For the management of the infrastructure, DMTF (previously known as the Distributed Management Task Force) creates open manageability standards for emerging and traditional IT infrastructures including cloud, virtualization, network, servers and storage.
 DMTF goal is to foster more integrated and cost-effective approach to management through interoperable solutions.
 The most relevant outcome is Redfish, a suite of specifications providing a RESTful interface for the management of servers, storage, networking, and converged infrastructure.
 Redfish is designed to deliver simple and secure management for converged, hybrid IT and the Software Defined Data Centre (SDDC).
 Both human readable and machine capable, Redfish leverages common Internet and web services standards to expose information directly to the modern tool chain.
-The standard defines a protocol that uses RESTful interfaces to provide access to data and operations associated with the management across all of the major IT vendors, however there is less adoption for SNIA Swordfish (an extension of Redfish) and currently no support for Ethernet based networking.
+The standard defines a protocol that uses RESTful interfaces to provide access to data and operations associated with the management of systems and networks.
+DMTF Redfish® has strong industry support for compute infrastructure management across all of the major IT vendors, however there is less adoption for SNIA Swordfish (an extension of Redfish) and currently no support for Ethernet based networking.
 Both deficiencies are being actively worked on within the DMTF, but will be subject to industry adoption, once ratified.